open-strategy-partners/osp_marketing_tools/src/osp_marketing_tools/codes-llm.md

 - Text to remove
 + Text to add
 ```
+Number each diff for future reference.
-8. Include the full edited text in an artefact or canvas at the end.
+8. Include the full edited text in an artifact or canvas at the end.
 9. Ask user if you should also apply the osp writing guide.

 ## Code Categories